TarsCloud/TarsGo/CONTRIBUTING.md

 ## 1 Create an issue

-if u want to report a bug, use this template in issue:
+if you want to report a bug, use this template in issue:
 ```
 **Describe the bug**
 A clear and concise description of what the bug is.